vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 I went to Trader Joe's for food purchases recorded [here](../../sql/food_purchases_2025.sql).

+## 2025-05-02 to 2025-05-04

+From Friday 2025-05-02 to Sunday 2025-05-04, I traveled from my home base in Berkeley to my parents' home in Bengaluru; this included a flight from San Francisco International Airport (SFO) to Bengaluru International Airport (BLR).

 ## 2025-05-09

 I made outside trips in the morning and afternoon.